 The need for the international community to stand up in support of international criminal justice is more heightened than ever before in light of the truly alarming discourse and conduct of the United States administration, which seeks to obstruct the efforts of the International Criminal Court (ICC) to pursue legal accountability for suspected war crimes and crimes against humanity.

-This extraordinary threat was made in respect of ICC investigations not only against the US, but also against its allies, explicitly naming Israel.
+This extraordinary threat was made in respect of ICC investigations not only against the U.S., but also against its allies, explicitly naming Israel.

 In response to this alarming position that is clearly antithetical to promoting international criminal justice, LPHR sent an urgent action letter to the UK government.
 We sought a public statement from the UK that would affirm a robust and unwavering commitment to securing justice for victims and survivors of suspected war crimes and crimes against humanity.

 Alistair Burt MP, who was then the UK Foreign Office Minister of State for the Middle East and North Africa, responded to our urgent action letter by way of a letter dated 30 September 2018.
-Within the reply, he confirmed that “the UK respects the independence of the ICC Prosecutor and her role in undertaking a Preliminary Examination into the situation in the Occupied Palestinian Territories.”
+Within the reply, Minister Burt confirmed that “the UK respects the independence of the ICC Prosecutor and her role in undertaking a Preliminary Examination into the situation in the Occupied Palestinian Territories.”
 Minister Alistair Burt further stated:

 “The UK is clear that the ICC can play an important role in ending impunity for the most serious international crimes.
 It has our full support in pursuing the mandate it was given under the ICC Statute…